opleidinglogisticsmanagement/OLO/VERCEL_ENV_SETUP.md

-# Vercel Environment Variables Setup
+K# Vercel Environment Variables Setup

 ## Probleem
 Je krijgt de foutmelding: `GEMINI_API_KEY is not set in server environment` of `GEMINI_API_KEY is not set in environment variables`